 While an organic mattress is a good choice for anyone looking for a healthy and eco-friendly option, a mattress rug can help to improve the breathability and airflow of the mattress.
 This is especially important in humid climates, as it can help to prevent the build-up of mould or mildew.

 Yes, you can use a mattress rug on both a solid and slatted foundation.
 However, if you have a slatted foundation, you may want to choose a mattress rug with an extra layer of padding, as it will provide additional comfort and support for your body.

 You should vacuum your mattress rug regularly to remove dirt and dust.
 Try to do it every week, or at least every two weeks.
 In addition, you should spot clean any stains or spills as they occur.

 It is not recommended to put your bed rug in the washing machine, as it could damage the material.
-Instead, you should spot clean any stains or spills with a mild detergent and a damp cloth.
+Instead, you should spot clean any stains or spills with a

 When storing your mattress rug, be sure to roll it carefully to avoid creasing or damage.
 You can also keep it away from direct sunlight or heat, as this can cause fading or deterioration over time.
 Ideally, you should store your mattress rug in a cool, dry place and avoid folding it for long periods of time.
 With proper care and storage, your mattress rug should last for many years to come!

 Coconut coir is a type of natural fiber made from the husks of coconuts.
 This material has many useful properties, including its water-wicking and moisture-regulating qualities, which make it ideal for use in mattress rugs or mattresses.
 Coconut coir is often used in high-quality, eco-friendly bedding products.

 Using a mattress rug or a tatami mat can be an excellent way to make your mattress more breathable and prevent mould from forming, especially if you live in a humid climate.
 Be sure to choose only natural materials as synthetic materials can off-gas and may be harmful.